Lyoshas/onlineStore/README.md

 - **Rate limiting:** none
 - **Request body:**
   - _productId_ - must be a number that points to an existing product
   - _quantity_ - how many products with the given ID you want to add to the cart.
-Must be a number that is greater than 0 and must not exceed the current stock of this product in the warehouse
+Must be a number that is greater than 0, and must not exceed the current stock of this product in the warehouse, and must not exceed the 'max_order_quantity' value (the maximum number of products a user can order in a single transaction)
 - **Request params:** none
 - **Query string parameters:** none
 - **Required cookies:** none